DarkReindhart/DarkReindhart/README.md

 ---

 ### :man_technologist: About Me:
 I'm a 32 years old Chilean programmer, currently focused on learning more about web development and other technologies that can help me improve in it, to include it with the skills i have attained through the years (Full Stack Development, AGILE frameworks like SCRUM).
 I'm always trying to learn new technologies (self-taught) or with help from friend programmers.
+Also, i have a degree in Computer and Informatics Engineer, as well as a Master in Marine Biology.

 ---